deryayigit/ceng-foundations/differential-equations/README.md

 In engineering, natural sciences, and even social sciences, many phenomena are modeled mathematically through **differential equations**.

 Differential equations express numerous physical laws and relationships in mathematical form.
 They serve as the core model used when transitioning from a physical situation to a *mathematical model*.
-Any quantity in a system that changes over time—velocity, temperature, current, voltage, population, position, energy, interaction, oscillation—can only be described through derivatives and differential equations.
+Any quantity in a system that changes over time velocity, temperature, current, voltage, population, position, energy, interaction, oscillation can only be described through derivatives and differential equations.
 Thus, they are the fundamental tool for translating real-world problems into mathematics.

 With these principles in mind, this repository explains differential equation types and provides their code implementations.